JjayTTP/2022TTP-Application-Project/README.md

 # Website
  TTP Website Project
-This is my prototype project.
-Not completed yet (10/27/2021)
+This is my website for the TTP application.

 This is the link to the github website hosting website: https://sangy1.github.io/2022TTP-Application-Project/